Fields and Facilities

-These courts are open to member of the Moses Brown community, and it’s common to find students, faculty, and parents playing during the early evening.
+These courts are open to members of the Moses Brown community, and it's common to find students, faculty, and parents playing during the early evening.

 Situated at the corner of Hope Street and Lloyd Avenue, Mann Field has been hosting practices and games almost as long as Moses Brown has existed.
 A fun and flexible space, it hosts varsity athletes, middle school introductory teams, and lower school play throughout the academic year.